Recursive properties of the characteristic polynomial of weighted lattices: Properties of the Characteristic Polynomial

 \section{Properties of the Characteristic Polynomial}

-In this section we examine expressions of the characteristic polynomial of a $q$-polymatroid in terms of the characteristic polynomials of its minors.
-Theorem \ref{th:chardecomp} is the $q$-analogue of a well-known recursive description of the characteristic polynomial of a matroid in terms of contractions and deletions.
-The interested reader is referred to \cite{kung95,whittle,bryl_oxley} for further background reading.
+In this section we examine expressions of the characteristic polynomial of a weighted lattice in terms of the characteristic polynomials of its minors.
+Theorem \ref{th:chardecomp} is a generalisation to weighted lattices of a well-known recursive description of the characteristic polynomial of a matroid in terms of contractions and deletions.
+The interested reader is referred to \cite{kung95,whittle,bryl_oxley} for further reading.

-We first give a preliminary result on the characteristic polynomial of a \textbf{diamond}, i.e. a weighted lattice of height $2$. \begin{lemma} Let $\mL$ have height equal to $2$ and let $e\in \mA$ be an atom of $\mL$.
+We first give a preliminary result on the characteristic polynomial of a weighted lattice of height $2$. \begin{lemma} Let $\mL$ have length equal to $2$ and let $e\in \mA$.
 Let $\mW=(\mL,f)$ be a weighted lattice.
 Then

 \end{lemma}

 \begin{proof} Let $\mu$ be the M\"obius function of $\mL$.
 Since $\mu(\zero,a)=-1$ for each atom $a$ of $\mL$, $\mu(\zero,\zero)=1$, and $\mu(\zero,\one)=|\mA|-1$, we see that $\displaystyle \pp(\mW;z)=z^{f(\one)} - \sum_{a\in \mA} z^{f(\one)-f(a)} +|\mA|-1$.
 Furthermore, for every atom $a$ of $\mL$ we have: $\pp(\mW|_a;z) = z^{f(a)}-1$ and $\pp(\mW/a;z) = z^{f(\one)-f(a)}-1$.
 Therefore,